loading…

 The root cause isn't laziness.
 It's timing.

 Every tool in the market solves the wrong problem.
 They index your existing docs and build a chatbot on top.
-Great — now you have a chatbot that surfaces your stale, incomplete, scattered documentation slightly faster.
+Now you have a chatbot that surfaces your stale, incomplete, scattered documentation slightly faster.

 The actual problem is that the knowledge was never captured in the first place.